TAXI

 Red Taxi

-“Taxis Rojos” — The Standard Option
+“Taxis Rojos” — Standard Nationwide Service

-| Operate everywhere in towns and cities. | |
+Operate everywhere in towns and cities.

-| Must have a yellow triangle on the door with a license number. | |
+Must have a yellow triangle on the door with a license number.

-| Equipped with a taximeter called “El Maríá”. |
+Equipped with a taximeter called “La MarÃá”

 Orange Taxi

-“Taxis de Aeropuerto” — Airport Only
+“Taxis de Aeropuerto” — Airport exclusive service

-| The only taxis allowed to pick up inside airport grounds. | |
+The only taxis allowed to pick up inside airport grounds.

-| Fixed rates based on destination zones. |
+Fixed rates based on destination zones.

-How to Find a Ride
+How To: Find a Taxi

 Hailing (Red Taxi)